blh5yb/ExpressSampleApi/README.md

 # Demo Spring API
 This is a demo node express.js api with some unit tests
+### note: use .env file to export env variable and dotenv node package to load the env variables

 ## Features
  - Mongo DB Schema